kaalam/document.source/jazz_reference/pages/api_ref_details.md

 ## API reference

-{% include important.html content="In version 0.4.1 the API has been redesigned.
-This is updated frequently." %}
+{% include important.html content="In version 0.5.x the API has been redesigned.
+The true reference is the documentation of the methods in api.cpp and api.h This is will be updated as the spec gets stable." %}

 ### REST predicates